-At Desert Smiles, we use we use computers to assist us in all aspects of patient care.
-Our chairside computers help Dr. Tenney, his assistant, and our hygienists to see and chart treatment for each individual patient.
-We can navigate through a patients file to view digital x-rays, cosmetic before and after photos, intraoral camera photos, and other information that will be important for effective treatment.
+At Desert Smiles, we use computers to assist us in all aspects of patient care.
+Our chairside computers help Dr. Tenney, his assistant, and the hygienist to see and chart treatment for each individual patient.
+We can navigate through a patient’s file to view digital x-rays, cosmetic before and after smile photos, and intraoral camera photos, and other information that will be important for effective treatment.

 Chairside computers may be useful in all manner of treatments.
 They contain information that assists with planning along with informing preventive suggestions and help ensure consistent and useful information.

 digital dental x-rays

 Digital X-rays allow us to clearly identify every external and internal anatomical structure in your mouth – enabling Dr. Tenney to accurately diagnose all of your dental problems.
 Safer and more accurate than traditional x-rays, digital dental x-rays produce highly detailed images that are instantaneously transferred to the chairside computer where they can be rotated, magnified, adjusted for contrast, and even color-coded for educational purposes, insurance needs, out of office referrals, or patient education.